thegrumpys/odop/docs/About/messageOfTheDay.md

 ODOP is experimental software.
 For details, see: [Experimental Software](experimental)

-New users should be sure to see the [About](../About) section of the on-line documentation early in the learning process.
+Evaluators and new users should be sure to see the [About](../About) section of the on-line documentation early in the learning process.

 &nbsp;

-When invoked from the ODOP initial page, this page opens in a new browser tab.
+When invoked from the sign-in page or the initial page for selecting design type and design, this page opens in a new browser tab.
-Switch tabs in order to return to that initial page or simply close this tab.
+To return, switch tabs or simply close this tab.